The Innovator's Dilemma by Clayton Christensen — Cliff Notes Summary

 FAQ

 How does this relate to Crossing the Chasm and the Challenger Sale?
-Moore's Crossing the Chasm (1991) explains how a disruptor crosses from early adopters to mainstream — the growth side of disruption.
-Dixon and Adamson's Challenger Sale (2011) explains how to defend an account against a disruptor by teaching the customer something new about their own business.
+Moore's Crossing the Chasm (1991) explains how a disruptor moves from early adopters to the mainstream — the growth side of disruption.
+Dixon and Adamson's The Challenger Sale (2011) explains how an incumbent rep can defend an account by teaching the customer something new about their own business.
+In short: Christensen explains why disruption happens, Moore explains how the disruptor crosses into the mainstream, and Challenger describes one way the incumbent fights back.

 Sources